 Blueberry Pudding Cake is a great “anytime” recipe for blueberries, using the incredibly yummy coconut cream concentrate known as coconut butter.

 It’s not the same thing as coconut oil.
-This is ground coconut meat, like almond butter!
-It’s available from Tropical Traditions or natural grocers.
+This is ground coconut meat, like almond butter but smooth and creamy.
+It can be used as a spread or flavoring in many foods, and adds a nice sweetness to these muffins.

 I use Honeyville blanched almond flour.
 The blanching helps remove some of the phytic acid that all nuts and seeds have, blocking absorption of certain minerals.